-Biology is not only a disciplined study of the sciences of life, but also a vital part of liberal education.
-Knowledge of biology contributes directly to an understanding of contemporary life and appreciation of human values.
+Biology is the study of life at all levels, from the molecular to the global.
+A vital part of liberal education, knowledge of biology contributes directly to an understanding of contemporary life and appreciation of human values.
 It provides insights into the nature of the human body, human social structure and behavior, as well as the ecological interrelationships, genetics and evolution, physiological functions, cellular and subcellular processes of all living things.

-The bachelor of science in biology degree offers students breadth and depth of experiences across the entire field of biology along with solid training in the supporting sciences.
+Emphasizing laboratory and field work, the bachelor of science in biology degree offers students experiences across the entire field of biology along with solid training in the supporting sciences.
 It is designed to prepare students for graduate work in basic and applied fields of biology and for professional careers in fields such as medicine, dentistry, veterinary medicine, teaching and technical areas with biological applications.
 Students interested in premedical, predental or preveterinary medicine should consult the premed section of this bulletin.